near-guildnet/docs/Staking_Pool_Cheatsheet.md

 ## Manage your deployed staking pool

-- **HINT:** Copy/Paste everything after this line into a text editor and use search and replace
+- **HINT:** [Get the raw file](https://raw.githubusercontent.com/near-guildnet/docs/master/Staking_Pool_Cheatsheet.md) and Copy/Paste everything after this line into a text editor and use search and replace

-Once your pool is deployed, you can issue the commands below
+- Once your pool is deployed, you can issue the commands below

 ### Deposit 10k tokens for the account `pool_admin.nearkat`
 ```